Mineaurion/Aurionchat/README.md

 You need a rabbitmq server for the plugin to make it work.
 Just replace the uri with you user and pass and the host.
 You can have more info about the uri here : https://www.rabbitmq.com/uri-spec.html

+⚠️ By default, player who join will listen to the channel "global" and will have his current channel set to the serverName in the configuration

+The plugin/mod assume that a global channel is always defined and player who join the server will listen to the channel and the channel of the server by default

 This an example to declare a channel :
 ```
 channels: